Asymptotics of Proximity Operator for Squared Loss and Performance Prediction of Nonconvex Sparse Signal Recovery: Optimization for Linear Inverse Problems

-Here, $\bm{A} \in \mathbb{R}^{M \times N}$ is a known measurement matrix and $\bm{v} \in \mathbb{R}^{M}$ is an additive noise vector.
-We mainly focus on the underdetermined case with $\Delta \coloneqq M / N < 1$, where the solution is not unique even in the noiseless case.
-A common approach in such a case is to use the structure of $\bm{x}$ as the prior knowledge in the reconstruction.
-One of the most popular structures is sparsity, which means that most elements of $\bm{x}$ are zero.
-In some applications, the unknown vector has other structures such as boundedness and discreteness~\cite{tan2001, nagahara2015}.
+The measurement matrix $\bm{A} \in \mathbb{R}^{M \times N}$ is assumed to be known and $\bm{v} \in \mathbb{R}^{M}$ denotes a noise vector.
+We mainly focus on the underdetermined case where the measurement ratio $\Delta \coloneqq M / N$ is less than 1 and the solution is not unique even in the noiseless case.
+A common approach in this situation is the utilization of the structure of $\bm{x}$.
+In compressed sensing, for example, the unknown vector is assumed to be sparse, i.e., the vector has many zero elements.
+In some applications in wireless communications, the unknown vector has other structures such as boundedness and discreteness~\cite{tan2001, nagahara2015, aissa-el-bey2015, hayakawa2018b}.